mosip/id-authentication/README.md

 # mosip-platform
 This repository contains the source code of the Modular Open Source Identity Platform.
-To know what more about MOSIP, its architecture, external integrations, releases, etc., please check the [Platform Documentation](https://github.com/mosip/mosip-docs/wiki)
+To know more about MOSIP, its architecture, external integrations, releases, etc., please check the [Platform Documentation](https://github.com/mosip/mosip-docs/wiki)

 ### Introduction
 MOSIP consists of the following modules -